PokemonAutomation/ComputerControl/Wiki/Programs/PokemonBDSP/ShinyHunt-Fishing.md

 1. Stand facing water that can be fished.
 2. Have the fishing rod registered as one of the Dpad shortcuts.
+3. Set up the `Fishing Shortcut` direction.
-3. Start the program in game.
+4. Start the program in game.
 Make sure the device is the connected controller.

 ## Options